Pupil Data

 The categories of pupil information that we collect, hold and share include:

-* Personal information (such as name, unique pupil number and address)
+* Personal identifiers and contacts (such as name, unique pupil number, contact details and address)

 * Characteristics (such as ethnicity, language, nationality, country of birth and free school meal eligibility)